 - Vocals sound good.
 Great highs.
 Very clear and separated from the mid-range.

 - Not very comfortable.
-May hurt your ears after awhile.
+It May hurt your ears after a while.
 The headband also has no real padding.

 - Build quality suspect.
 Plastic hinge prone to breaking.

 - No included 1/4″ adapter.